See Related Pages

 Antibiotics are standard treatments for bacterial sinus infections that persist beyond 7-10 days.
 They are designed to attack the bacteria that caused the infection.

-Prescription and over-the-counter medications can provide relief from lingering symptoms:
+Prescription and over-the-counter medications can provide relief from lingering symptoms of sinusitis:

 - Nasal corticosteroid sprays reduce inflammation and swelling caused by allergies or nasal polyps (tissue growth that can block nasal passages).
 They start working quickly but take 4-5 days to reach full effect.